robdobsn/STM32RAMExecSPIFlash/README.md

    - `SectorErase()` - Erases sectors (4KB blocks)
    - `MassErase()` - Erases the entire chip

+2. Additionally, it provides power control for the SPI Flash:
+   - `SPIFlash_PowerOn(1)` - Powers on the flash chip (PA4 set high)
+   - `SPIFlash_PowerOn(0)` - Powers off the flash chip (PA4 set low)
+   - Power is enabled at initialization before SPI communication

-2. All code runs from RAM:
+3. All code runs from RAM:
    - Vector table is placed at address 0x20000000
    - All functions execute from RAM
    - No dependency on Flash memory